shruti2126/FetchRewards-Points/README.md

 # Help

-Refer to comments in project for more clarity about endpoints, routes, schema/model and database connection.
+Refer to comments in project modules for more clarity about endpoints, routes, schema/model and database connection.
 If you need help building requests using the Postman application/extension learn about it here --> <https://learning.postman.com/docs/sending-requests/requests/>